noy-dayan/Photogrammetry-CLI/README.md

 ### video2images

 Extracts frames from a video file based on structural similarity (SSIM) and overlap criteria.
-This command saves the extracted frames to the specified output folder.

 **Arguments:**
 - `<video_path>`: Path to the input video file (must be in `.mp4` format).